Updated: Feb 26

 Perched on a hill, it was built around a fortress and has retained its medieval architecture.
 Strolling through the narrow streets of Pals and getting lost in its historic town centre is a very relaxing experience and will allow you to discover its authentic beauty and history.
 I love a good medieval village so wherever I go I like to look up whether there are any to visit.
 This time, however, it was my boyfriend who had already visited this village as a child, who took me to discover this place as he knew it would be right up my alley (he knows me well!) and I wasn't disappointed!

 The village has many surprising details and architectural features, such as Roman arches, and cute wooden doors with flowers adding colour to the pretty stone walls.
 There are also many independent craft shops and little cafes.
 I really loved how preserved the village was, it has really kept its medieval spirit!

 Sant Pere de Rodes Monastery

-The Monastery of Sant Pere de Rodes is a Benedictine monastery located in the north of the Costa Brava above the village of El Port de la Selva.
-If you love culture, architecture, and history, this site is an essential and unforgettable place for you to visit on the Costa Brava!
+The Monastery of Sant Pere de Rodes is a Benedictine monastery located north of the Costa Brava above the village of El Port de la Selva.
+If you love culture, architecture, and history, this site is an essential and unforgettable must-see place for you to visit on the Costa Brava!

 Perched on the slopes of the Cap Creuse hills, the road to the monastery itself is a beautiful journey twisting and turning through the mountains.
 The wildness of the hills gives an austere aspect and contrasts with the extraordinary views over the Bay of Llanca and El Port de la Selva.